 You must obtain complete approval for the project before you start any fundraising or physical work on it.
 Complete approval includes that of your unit leader, the institution/group benefiting from the project, your unit committee, and the district advancement committee.
 If you have to do any fundraising, you must have prior approval from your District Executive.

 Projects can’t be a solicitation of funds.
 Fundraising is permitted only for securing materials or supplies needed to carry out your project.
 The institution/group benefiting from the project may pay for it totally.
 Your project plan must describe how you will obtain any funds, if fund-raising is required, to support the project.
 See page 4 and Eagle Fundraising Application (pages A and B) in the project Workbook for details.
 At the time of your project approval meeting you are strongly requested to submit Fundraising Application page “A” of the Workbook for approval for your fundraising.
 You will need to have the form with you even if you will not be raising funds and in this case mark “N/A” on the form under “Describe how funds will be raised”.
 This is the only application that can be used and can be signed only after your project has been approved by the district advancement committee.
 It must be totally filled out with proper signatures before asking for approval from the Executive for your District.
 To contact your district executive go to the Minsi Trails website – www.minsitrails.org/about-us/minsi-trails-staff.
 Scroll down to “Field Service” and select the executive for your district.
 Tax exempt form must come from the beneficiary.
+Please do not include copies of checks or money received for fundraising.

 Should you utilize crowdfunding for fundraising, fill out both the Crowdfunding Questionnaire and the Crowdfunding Guidelines forms (found at the end of this document and also available as fillable PDF’s on the Trail to Eagle webpage) and submit them when you submit the Eagle Fundraising Application.